jschrack/CYBR-8420/Deliverables/Code Analysis/Code Analysis.md

     - No issues identitied in this controller related to CWE-285 based on ChatGPT and manual analysis.

 ## Summary of Findings
-Provide a summary of findings from manual and/or automated scanning.
-This summary should include mappings to CWEs to describe significant findings and perceive risk in your hypothetical operational environment.

   **CWE-79:** CodeQL returned several more instances of potential XSS file vulnerabilities than SNYK.
 The results from SNYK are mostly consistent with the manual code analysis, with the manual analysis returning a bit more detail.